hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 Try to use the correct words to describe your problem.
 For instance, a package is not the same thing as a library.
 Most people will understand what you meant, but others have really strong feelings about the difference in meaning.
-The key point is that it can make things confusing for people trying to help you.
-Be as precise as possible when describing your problem
+The key point is that it can make things confusing for people trying to help you. **Be as precise as possible when describing your problem.**

 If possible, try to reduce what doesn't work to a simple reproducible example.
 If you can reproduce the problem using a very small `data.frame`